swiftlang/swift-org-website/getting-started/swiftui/index.md

 - For Interface make sure SwiftUI is selected.
 - You can uncheck the boxes for Core Data and Include Tests; we won’t be using them here.

-Xcode will create the new project for you, and open ContentView.swift for editing.
+When you press Next, Xcode will ask where you want to save the project.
+You’re welcome to choose wherever suits you, but you might find your Desktop is easiest.
+Once that’s done, Xcode will create the new project for you, then open ContentView.swift for editing.
 This is where we’ll write all our code, and you’ll see some default SwiftUI code in there for us.

 The example code Xcode made for us creates a new view called `ContentView`.
 Views are how SwiftUI represents our app’s user interface on the screen, and we can add custom layout and logic in there.

 On the right-hand side of Xcode, you’ll see a live preview of that code running – if you make a change to the code on the left, it will appear in the preview straight away.

-For example, try changing the default `body` code to this:
+For example, try replacing the default `body` code with this:

     var body: some View {
         Text("Hello, SwiftUI!")